ArneSchwettmann/ArnesSpaceTaxi/README.md

 Try the 5 player mode.

-Pre-compiled executables for Windows and OSX are in the bin directory.
-To compile from source under Windows, simply drag the src directory onto Love.exe version 0.10.2.
+To compile from source under Windows or OSX, simply drag the src directory onto Love.exe version 0.10.2.
 For more information on LÖVE, visit love2d.org.

+Packages that are ready to run for Windows, OSX and Android can be downloaded from the "releases" page in github at www.github.com/arneschwettmann/arnesspacetaxi/releases

+Note the Android version currently requires an external controller (joystick or gamepad) to be playable.

 See License.txt for licensing details